fceruti/cv/content.md

 ### Jan 2014 - Dec 2014 Co-Founder @ Data2win

 * Portal to access trade information for chilean companies.
+* Scraped data from websites & cds sent by government.
 * Built using python, mysql & Pentaho.
 * Lesson: Pain killers are better than vitamins.